 One sure-fire way to ensure your logo is fit for purpose is to give it the silhouette test.
 Convert it to monochrome, and study its outline: is it still instantly recognisable?
-Read on to be inspired by five big-brand symbols that are defined by their distinctive silhouettes...
+Read on to be inspired by seven big-brand symbols that are defined by their distinctive silhouettes...

 The much-lauded Apple logo features in more than its fair share of best logo roundups, but it has particular reason to be included here.